 - missing columns, their value will be defaulted to

 falsedepending on the type of the column

 - missing designated timestamp, the current server time will be used to generate the timestamp

 - the timestamp is specified as a column instead of appending it to the end of the line

-- timestamp appears as a column and also present at the end of the line, the value sent as a field will be used
+- timestamp appears as a column and is also present at the end of the line, the value sent as a field will be used

 ILP transactions are implicit; the protocol is built to stream data at a high rate of speed and to support batching.
 There are three ways data is committed and becomes visible or partially visible.
 The commit method is chosen based on whichever occurs first.